mhaidarhanif/rewinds-legacy/README.md

 ## Features

+The complete features are listed in [the about page](https://rewinds.mhaidarhanif.com/about)

 - Remix as the React framework
 - Tailwind CSS using Vechai UI as primary components
 - Multiple themes switcher and persist theme with a session cookie
 - Only focus on the frontend styling and project structure, without particular in testing and database
   - Only a bit of backend integration through Remix loader
-  - For the full stack integration, check out the official Remix Stacks instead: https://remix.run/stacks
+  - For the full stack integration with database and testing, check out the official Remix Stacks instead: https://remix.run/stacks
-- More features listed in [the about page](https://rewinds.mhaidarhanif.com/about)

-Note: Depending on your computer processing power, the first Tailwind compilation might take around ~3 seconds.
+> ℹ️ Depending on your computer processing power, the first Tailwind compilation might take around ~3 seconds.
 Although Tailwind CSS v3 already has Just-in-Time engine enabled by default.

 - https://tailwindcss.com/blog/just-in-time-the-next-generation-of-tailwind-css
 - https://tailwindcss.com/docs/upgrade-guide#migrating-to-the-jit-engine

 ## Stacks

-Check the complete tech stack in the [the about page](https://rewinds.mhaidarhanif.com/about)
+The complete stacks are listed in [the about page](https://rewinds.mhaidarhanif.com/about)

-### Core

 - TypeScript v4.6
 - Node.js v14-v17
 - npm v8
 - React v17
 - Remix v1.4

-> ⚠️ Make sure to not using React v18 yet as there's an issue with Tailwind CSS and Vechai UI.

-### Frontend

 - Tailwind CSS v3
   - Tailwind CSS plugins
 - PostCSS v8